Tulsa vs. Old Dominion Myrtle Beach Bowl NCAA Football Odds, Plays and Insights | December 20, 2021

 Tulsa Stats and Trends

-- Tulsa has seven wins against the spread in 12 games this season.

-- This season, the Golden Hurricane have just one against the spread win in three games as a favorite of 9.5 points or more.

-- Tulsa's games this year have hit the over on eight of 11 set point totals (72.7%).
+- Tulsa's games this year have eclipsed the over/under in 72.7% of its opportunities (eight times in 11 games with a set point total).

-- When Tulsa scores more than 27.6 points, it is 3-2 against the spread and 5-0 overall.
+- Tulsa is 3-2 against the spread and 5-0 overall in games when it records more than 27.6 points.

 - Find the latest spread and moneyline odds for Tulsa at SISportsbook.